Biography of Samuel Johnson

 - His first literary attempt was the translation of "Father Lobo's Voyage to Abyssinia".

-- In 1737 Johnson come to London to try his fortune after an unsuccessful attempt of opening a school near Lichfield.
+- In 1737, Johnson came to London to try his fortune after an unsuccessful attempt to open a school near Lichfield.

-- When he was in London he write a historical tragedy named "Irene", an unsuccessful attempt.
+- When he was in London, he wrote a historical tragedy named "Irene", an unsuccessful attempt.

 - His expanded imitation of a juvenal satire "London" was his first work that bring public attention.
 It was published anonymously.